erin-hughes/book-review-blog/reviews/2024-04-the-shining.md

 Already we see Jack's defense unravel, exposing that even though he didn't set the timer ahead, he was thinking about it, not wanting to have to listen to George stutter.
 But the hesitation in providing the reason hints further at Jack's resentment of George.
 He's unable to admit that he was jealous of the handsome, charismatic boy, who had his "whole future [laid] ahead of him", who drew the attention of girls and was talented at sports.
 As Jack continues to reminisce, he recalls finding George slashing the tyres of his car in retaliation for being cut from the debate team, and assaulting the boy in a blind rage.
 Guiltily, he conceeds even further, swearing that "he had set the timer ahead no more than a minute.
 And not out of hate but out of pity."

-> Jack's unwillingness to accept any responsibility for his actions is further evidence of the ever present darkness lurking inside him.
+<pullquote>Jack's unwillingness to accept any responsibility for his actions is further evidence of the ever present darkness lurking inside him.</pullquote>

 This flashback firmly establishes Jack as an unreliable narrator.
 At the beginning, he was "quite sure" that he hadn't sabotaged George by setting the timer ahead, but by the end, he's swearing the opposite.
 If he continued to be pressed, what else is there that Jack is "quite sure" about that would turn out to be untrue?
 How can he be "quite sure" that he didn't hate George, but pity him?
 And how much else of what Jack has said thus far should be questioned once it's revealed how easily he can reframe things in his favour, even within his own mind?
 Did George truly have a stutter, or was it simply an excuse Jack created to justify kicking him off the debate team?
 When Jack and his alcoholic friend Al Shockley were drunk driving, had the bike that they ran over in the middle of the road really been abandoned?
 Or has Jack just convinced himself that there was no rider?